OpenEFT/openeft/coding_convention.md

 Where YYYY in the first line will be replaced by the current year.
 * License must hold both the notice and the GPL free software note.

+# Indentations
+* Expand tabs into spaces.
+* Tab size is 2 spaces.
+* Number of spaces per indent is 2.
+* Right margin is 100 lines.

 # Formatting
 * It's inspired by C coding style in the Linux Kernel but we code in C++ in this project.